pungkula1337anka/Voice-Stuff/PythonMediaController.md

 <br><br>

-## 🦆 /config/media_controller.py <br>
+## 🦆 5 /config/media_controller.py <br>

 Don't forget to define your Home Assistant IP, long lived acess token, media directories.<br>
-Also in case you want your own local newscasts, please define their RESTful API's in this file aswell. <br>
+In case you want your own local newscasts, please define their RESTful API's in this file aswell. <br>
 _API [key](https://developers.google.com/youtube/registering_an_application) is required for YouTube_ <br>
 _Remote entity is required for live-TV & YouTube_ <br>